nemac/cloudmanager/README.md

 Provisioning refers to the process of installing and configuring basic system software on a server.
 We use puppet for managing our server software configuration; each server's configuration is controlled by a puppet file known as a "manifest".
-Our puppet manifests are stored in the `cloud` project, in a subdirectory called "puppet".
+Our puppet manifests are stored in the `cloudconf` project, in a subdirectory called "puppet".
 Puppet manifest files end with a ".pp" suffix.
 Each manifest corresponds to a particular type of server configuration.
 For example, the manifest "webserver-a.pp" is the one used for our basic web servers (cloud0, cloud1).